Thank you for inviting us to be a part of your special day!

 The Mahr

 The Mahr is an obligatory gift from the groom to the bride that the bride or her family can request.
-More often than not, it is a lump sum of money that the bride decides.
-Other times, the bride may ask for a trip, gold, or anything she wishes like helping her memorize a Surah (chapter) that her husband has memorized and she has not.
+More often than not, the bride decides on a lump sum of money.
+Other times, the bride may ask for a trip, gold, or anything else she wishes, like helping her memorize a Surah (chapter) that her husband has memorized and she has not.
 Of course, she is encouraged to be fair and keep her future husband’s income in mind.
-The Mahr is also symbolic of the responsibility the man has for providing for and taking care of his wife.
+The Mahr is also symbolic of the man’s responsibility for providing for and taking care of his wife.

 The Wali

-The Wali is usually the father of the bride who “gives away” his daughter.
-The Wali gets the consent from the bride—he does not give it on her behalf without asking her.
-If the father is deceased or there is some reason that he cannot “walk her down the aisle,” so to say, then another male guardian or relative can take on that role.
+The Wali is usually the bride’s father who “gives away” his daughter.
+The Wali gets consent from the bride, but he does not give it on her behalf without asking her.
+If the father is deceased or there is some reason that he cannot “walk her down the aisle,” so to speak, then another male guardian or relative can take on that role.
 The Imam may also serve as the guardian in some cases.

 The Nikah

-Once all the requirements are met anyone can officiate the Nikah ceremony.
+Once all the requirements are met, anyone can officiate at the Nikah ceremony.
 The bride and groom repeat the word “qubool” or “I accept” three times.
-Then the couple and the two male witnesses sign the contract, which the imam can provide or the couple can get their own, making the marriage legal according to civil and religious law.
+Then, the couple and the two male witnesses sign the contract, which the imam can provide, or the couple can get their own, making the marriage legal according to civil and religious law.

 The Nikah ceremony is the Muslim marriage ceremony.
-In the Islamic tradition, the marriage contract is signed during the Nikah and it’s during this event that the bride and groom say, “I do.”
+In the Islamic tradition, the marriage contract is signed during the Nikah, and during this event, the bride and groom say, “I do.”

-Traditionally, the Nikah ceremony often takes place in a mosque and the leader or imam of the mosque officiates the Nikah.
+Traditionally, the Nikah ceremony often takes place in a mosque, and the leader or imam of the mosque officiates.
 Most couples will set up a time for the Nikah and invite family and friends to attend the ceremony.
-In the Islamic tradition, the Nikah is supposed to be as simple as possible, so as not to place a financial burden on the couple.
+In the Islamic tradition, the Nikah is supposed to be as simple as possible so as not to burden the couple financially.

 Nowadays, it’s also common to have the Nikah ceremony either at a venue or at the bride’s house, and depending on the family, the event can become quite glamorous as people tend to mix Islamic and Western traditions.

 The Nikah is a religious ceremony for a Muslim couple to be legally wed under Islamic law.
 It’s a Prophetic tradition and the only permissible way that a man and woman can be married.
-This ceremony makes the wedding official because in the Islamic tradition it’s not permissible for a couple to be intimate without a Nikah.
-The Nikah legitimizes the relationship in front of God and it’s when the couple says, “I accept.”
+This ceremony makes the wedding official because, in the Islamic tradition, it’s unacceptable for a couple to be intimate without a Nikah.
+The Nikah legitimizes the relationship before God when the couple says, “I accept.”

-In Islam, Nikah is the traditional marriage function.
-There are three components needed for a Nikah to be valid:
+In Islam, the Nikkah is the traditional function of marriage.
+There are three components needed for a Nikah to be valid: a couple willing to marry each other, witnesses, and a wedding gift named mahr that the groom gives to the bride.

 The most important thing among these is the mutual agreement between the bride and groom to get married.
-They should meet each other and talk before the Nikah arrangements are begun.
+They should meet each other and talk before the Nikah arrangements begin.
 They should agree upon a dowry.
-It can be a sum of money, objects or property as demanded by the bride.
+It can be a sum of money, objects, or property, as the bride demands.
 It is a symbol of the groom’s commitment.
 It is decided based on the groom’s financial conditions.

 There should be at least two adults as witnesses for the function.
 Usually there is an Imam to perform the Nikah ceremony and he guides the function.